• Skip to main content

 brushing smoked ribs with bbq sauce

-Smoked ribs are always a crowd pleaser, usually served up with lots of delicious sides.
-Here are some suggestions for what to serve with your smoked ribs...
+Smoked ribs are always a crowd pleaser, especially when served up with lots of delicious side dishes, such as:

 • Baked Beans